CGamesPlay/haml_user_tags/README.md

 - Ability to define helper functions using Haml
 - Ability to include user tags from one Haml file in another

+## Project Status

+The latest version of the gem, `0.10.3`, includes all of the commit to the repository up to this point.
+The original author, [CGamesPlay](https://github.com/CGamesPlay), no longer uses this project in any production applications and so has no capacity to maintain it.
+If you are interested in adopting this project, or hiring me to do the modernization, please reach out.

+- The current implementation is incompatible with the latest Haml and Rails versions.
+- The CircleCI test pipeline is no longer functional due to changes by CircleCI.

 ## Installation

 Add this line to your application's Gemfile: